 Shops and Pubs

 Many big brands have a window in Cortina, so you'll surely find some shops along the Corso where you can stop.
-At the moment the most popular boutiques are those of the great italian fashion brands and the Dior boutique, a pop-up store in collaboration with the historic Franz Kraler store.
+At the moment the most popular boutiques are those of the great Italian fashion brands, such as Dior boutique, a pop-up store in collaboration with the historic Franz Kraler store.
 In addition to clothing shops, Cortina is also famous for its art galleries.
 Walking through the center, it is not difficult to come across a work by De Chirico or Fontana exhibited in the window of some gallery.

-We hope you liked this page on what to see in Corso Italia in Cortina, before saying goodbye, we would suggest you to read all the articles we wrote about what to do in Cortina d'Ampezzo by clicking here.
+We hope you liked this page on what to see in Corso Italia in Cortina.
+Before saying goodbye, we would suggest you read all the articles we wrote about Cortina d'Ampezzo by clicking here.

 If you like our website and you'd like to thank us for the work done, you can give us a little help or a contribution by visiting the page ❤Support us.